bodrovis/lessons_indexer/README.md

 # Lessons Indexer for Learnable

-Builds an index in Markdown format for the lesson files in the provided directory and pushes the result to the remote Git branch.
+Builds an index in Markdown format for the lesson files in the provided directory.
 Available options:

 * `-p` (`--path`) - path to the working directory.
 Defaults to `.`.
 * `-o` (`--output`) - output file to save index to.
 Defaults to `README.md`.
 The file will be creating in the working directory if it does not exist.
 If it does exist, all its contents **will be erased**.
+* `-g` (`--git`) - if present, pushes changes to the remote branch (with the name equal to the local branch).

 To run on nix systems use